 CRISTALLO RESORT AND SPA

 Just 5 minutes walk to the centre. this was the first luxury hotel in town.
-It has an indoor pool, sumptuous spa and all the trimmings you would expect.
+It has an indoor pool, a sumptuous spa and all the trimmings you would expect.

 DOBBIACO